ibois-epfl/Carnutes/INSTALL.md

 C:\Users\<your_username>\AppData\Roaming\McNeel\Rhinoceros\8.0\scripts
 ```

-For each `function_<>.py`, change the `admin` by your user name.
-This step is particularly not elegant, but until pip packages via Rhino are not resolved, this is the way to go if you want to avoid creating a fully fledged plugin.
+_Note that the "script" folder in the "8.0" folder might be missing, in which case you have to create it, respecting the exact spelling._

-2) Drag-and-drop the .rhc container file ( [Download link](https://github.com/ibois-epfl/Carnutes/raw/main/Carnutes.rhc) ).
+2) In Rhino, drag-and-drop the .rhc container file ( [Download link](https://github.com/ibois-epfl/Carnutes/raw/main/Carnutes.rhc) ).
 This file contains the metadata that creates the "Carnutes" toolbar tab with all the buttons calling the different scripts.

 This solution is inelegant but corresponds to the developement time allocated to this project.
 If you know a better way, create an issue and tell me how to improve it 😇.
 The main issues are that a proper version tracking is inexistant, and installation is not super user friendly.